Prehistoric Isle: Gameplay

 Prehistoric Isle is a scrolling shoot 'em up game reminiscent of R-Type where players assume the role of U.S. Marine pilots taking control of biplanes, which are sent on a reconnaissance assignment through five increasingly difficult stages at "Greenhell Isle", a fictional island inhabited by dinosaurs and creatures thought to be extinct.
 The players control their plane over a constantly scrolling background and the scenery never stops moving until a boss that must be fought before progressing any further is reached.
 Players have only one weapon at their disposal: the standard shot that travels a max distance of the screen's length.
 A gameplay feature is the satellite "option"; when collecting a "P" icon by destroying dinosaur eggs, the players gain a satellite "option" similar to R-Type, which fires multiple types of weapons depending on its current stoptrack position.
 Various other items can also be picked up along the way such as speed increasers and "$" icons for points.
 If the player's plane is hit by enemies, enemy fire or enough neanderthals climb onto it, a life is lost but they will be respawned with the penalty of decreasing the plane's firepower to its original state.

-Synopsis
+Plot

 In the 1930s, ships that sailed near The Bahamas began to disappear mysteriously, with the United States and neighbor countries deciding to task an investigation team from the U.S. Marine to determine the cause.
 When surveying the ocean, the expedition crew comes across an uncharted land dubbed "Greenhell Isle" and launches two reconnaissance biplanes to examine further.
 During their research, the biplanes come under attack by dinosaurs and creatures thought to be extinct.